Uninsured Motorist Statistics: Changes by State and Over Time

 - Oregon

-Often "no pay, no play" laws limit uninsured drivers from suing for noneconomic damages — which include pain and suffering damages — but don't limit the ability to seek compensation for economic damages, such as medical bills or vehicle repairs.
+These laws don't limit the ability of uninsured drivers to sue for economic damages, such as medical bills or vehicle repairs.

 Insurance verification systems